RicoValdezio/RoR2-GeneticsArtifact/ThunderStore Stuff/README.md

 Changelog
 -----------
-2.5.2 - Switched config from values to binds, should allow hot-reloading now 2.5.1 - Fixed chat bug where the rapid mutation messages would display even if the artifact was disabled 2.5.0 - Added new custom event flag system to allow mods to define their own "Rapid Mutation" events
+2.6.0 - Added new Infection mode (disabled by default) and some underlying improvements 2.5.2 - Switched config from values to binds, should allow hot-reloading now 2.5.1 - Fixed chat bug where the rapid mutation messages would display even if the artifact was disabled 2.5.0 - Added new custom event flag system to allow mods to define their own "Rapid Mutation" events